Cliff Cash

-His album Half Way There, released on January 8, 2021 on Stand Up!
+His album Half Way There, released on January 8, 2021, on Stand Up!
 Records, reached No. 1 on the iTunes comedy chart.

 Personal life

 Cash was born in Gastonia, North Carolina and raised in a conservative Southern Baptist home.
-He is the younger brother of New York Times best-selling novelist Wiley Cash.
+He is the younger brother of novelist Wiley Cash.
 The two have often appeared on stage together.
 They also have a sister.

 He attended the University of North Carolina at Asheville.

 He lives in Wilmington, North Carolina.
 He was divorced in 2017.

-He is also a photographer, and has made a goal of visiting and documenting all 61 U.S. national parks while on tour as a comic.
+He has made a goal of visiting and documenting all 61 U.S. national parks while on tour as a comic.